 In addition to the Guide, the IC2 prepared two Response-to-Comment (RTC) documents.
 The summary RTC document groups comments received and documents how the Guide was either updated or not altered based upon input received.
 The detailed RTC document contains a response to each individual comment.

 The responses in both RTC documents are identical; the full comments are available only in the detailed document.
-Comments on all of the documents created during the development of the Alternative Assessment Guide are available for review.
+Comments on all of the documents created during the development of the Guide are available for review.
 The comments received to date have been grouped into the following categories:

 The Guide was created with an extensive stakeholder involvement process, including:

 The IC2 understands the benefits of consistency in alternatives assessments but recognizes that one approach will not work in all situations.
 The Guide was designed to be very comprehensive and includes three ways in which an alternatives assessment can be conducted.

 All comments were summarized in the RTC documents.